 ...and for other advantages you might find even more important.

-FEDERAL LAND BANK OF SONORA

-A. E. Prugel, Manager

-Senora, Texas

-Phone 387-2777
+Extra years in which to repay and an interest rate kept as low as possible are big reasons farmers and ranchers choose Land Bank financing.
+But your Land Bank also recognizes that each borrower needs a loan carefully planned to meet individual needs.
+A better loanand better loan service.
+Come to us for both FEDERAL LAND BANK OF SONORA A. E. Prugel, Manager Sonora, Texas Phone 387-2777

 BAPTIST GIRLS LEAVE FOR GIRLS'MISSION CAMP AT PAISANO.
 This group of girls from the Calvary Baptist Church and the First Baptist Church of Ozona joined with girls throughout the area for the annual week at camp.
-Rev. Jerry Cain, pastor of Calvary Baptis, drove the girls in the bus, and Mrs. Cain, both far left, worked as a counsellor.
-At right are Mrs. Bill Williams, who also went along as counsellor, and Rev. S. Nelson Lanham, pastor of First Baptist
+Rev. Jerry Cain, pastor of Calvary Baptist, drove the girls in the bus, and Mrs. Cain, both far left, worked as a counsellor.
+At right are Mrs. Bill Williams, who also went along as counsellor, and Rev. S. Nelson Lanham, pastor of First Baptist Ray Ramos hit a home run.